-To walk the talk and minimise the impact of items you purchase, consider whether you really need it.
+We must reduce wasteful consumption and pollution.
+To help us walk the talk and minimise our impact, before buying something consider whether you really need it.
 If you do, then make sure you choose the most socially and environmentally sustainable option.